Management Discussion and Analysis Report

 Overview

 First Energy Private Limited (FEPL), a Thermax Group company, is at the forefront of enabling customers transition to renewable energy.
-FEPL provides sustainable power solutions across solar, wind, wind-solar hybrid, and battery storage technologies for the commercial and industrial (C&I) sectors.
-Backed by an extensive EPC experience, it offers multiple engagement models for power delivery, including capex and inter and intra-state open access on an opex basis, alongside operations and maintenance services across Asia, Southeast Asia, and Africa.
+FEPL provides sustainable power solutions across solar, wind, wind-solar hybrid and battery storage technologies for the commercial and industrial (C&l) sectors.
+Backed by extensive EPC expertise, FEPL offers flexible engagement models, including captive and group captive projects across states, enabling customers to access renewable energy under open-access frameworks.

 Growth Drivers

-Integrated Offerings: End-to-end energy solutions with long-term engagements.
+Integrated Offerings: End-to-end energy solutions with long-term customer engagements.

-Renewable Mix: A balanced portfolio of solar, wind, hybrid, and storage solutions caters to diverse energy needs across sectors.
+Renewable Mix: A balanced portfolio of solar, wind, hybrid, and storage solutions catering to diverse energy needs.

-Robust Backing: Strong financial and technical support enables efficient execution of large-scale, capital-intensive projects.
+Robust Backing: Strong financial and technical capabilities are enabling efficient execution of large- scale, capital-intensive projects.

 Focus Areas

-Continued development of renewable captive power plants, including solar, wind, hybrid, high capacity utilisation factor (CUF) wind-hybrid and round-the-clock storage solutions, to meet the growing energy demands of industries.
+Renewable Energy Projects: Continued development of renewable captive power plants, including solar, wind, hybrid, high-capacity utilisation factor (CUF) wind-hybrid and round-the- clock storage solutions, to meet the growing energy demands of industries.

 CTU Connectivity: Exploring opportunities to connect large power projects with the CTU to enhance grid integration and energy distribution.